ckotzbauer/sbom-operator/job-images/SPEC.md

 ## Integration with the SBOM-Operator

-- The operator whill skip SBOM generation with Syft and target-handling when there's a job-image specified.
+- The operator will skip SBOM generation with Syft and target-handling when there's a job-image specified.
 - The `image-config.json` will be generated from the images detected for scanning.
 - The config will be created as Kubernetes-Secret with a specific name.
 - The operator creates a Kubernetes-Job with the secret mounted at `/sbom/image-config.json`.